 Emory Libraries' recent symposium on race, sports and American culture generated a healthy turnout and lively discussion.
-Video of the symposium has been posted on YouTube; look for it on Emory University’s iTunes U channel soon.
+Video of the symposium has been posted on YouTube and Emory University’s iTunes U channel.

 “What’s Next?
 A Symposium on Race and Sports in American Culture” was held on May 11, 2011 at Woodruff Library on the Emory University campus.
 The event highlighted the Manuscripts, Archives, and Rare Books Library's new focus on collecting the papers of African American athletes.